 He is a farmer's son who knows that a tree needs roots to be able to flourish, who consequently has his feet firmly on the ground and who is as candid, open and honest as all the locals are here.

-Marc Veyrat is a master chef who has been given 3 Michelin stars on three separate occasions and has been awarded 20 out of 20 twice by Gault & Millau; he has drawn on his family history to create his culinary identity and has built La Maison des Bois using his forefathers’ cultural heritage.
+Marc Veyrat is a master chef who has been awarded 20 out of 20 twice by Gault & Millau; he has drawn on his family history to create his culinary identity and has built La Maison des Bois using his forefathers’ cultural heritage.

 This self-taught rustic chef has turned his unwavering respect for the land and rural living into something truly unique: opening up gourmet dining to the mineral qualities of nature and to healthy eating, putting the great outdoors on plates because, in the end, nature has everything we need.
 For this man who cooks from the heart, inspired by his memories, to be born somewhere is no coincidence: it’s an identity.

 “I had the best training: